Bandwidth/bandwidth.github.io/messaging/errors/httpErrors.md

 ## 415 - UNSUPPORTED MEDIA TYPE {#http-415}

-Bandwidth returns a `HTTP-415` error when the content-type of the request is incorrect.
+Bandwidth returns a `HTTP-415` error when the Content-type of the request is incorrect.
 Ensure the request header contains `Content-Type: application/json; charset=utf-8` and try again.

 {% extendmethod %}